fortran-lang/fortran-lang.org/CONTRIBUTING.md

 __How is the site written?__

-The content of the website is primarily written in a combination of _markdown_, HTML and YAML (for data).
+The content of the website is primarily written in a combination of Markdown, HTML and YAML (for data).
 This source is compiled to produce pure HTML which is what you see on the final website.

 The website is _static_ which means that once built, the content on the site is the same for all users;